mFouadShaheen/example-1/README.md

-# this is and example project for testing based on vite and reacr
+# this is and example project for testing based on vite and react

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.